morg0n/product_registration/README.md

 - Use a open-emr.org noreply email sender instead of the gmail sender
 - Store registration IP address in table to prevent spam (?)

-## OEMR 501(c)(3) INSTRUCTIONS
+## OEMR Non Profit INSTRUCTIONS

-Greetings OEMR 501(c)(3) board.
+Greetings OEMR Non Profit board.
 This section intends to explain, in plain english, how to get information about registered users and send them important updates about OpenEMR via bulk emailing.

 - To see how many users have registered their OpenEMR instance, direct your browser to [https://reg.open-emr.org/api/registration/unique](https://reg.open-emr.org/api/registration/unique).
 This will return a count of registered users.
 Please note you will need to total this number with that of SourceForge downloads (there is overlap here, of course).

 - To email all registered users an important update email about OpenEMR, download and run [Postman](https://www.getpostman.com/) Chrome application.
-Configure postman/compose your message as seen below (note the "secretPin" lives in the OEMR 501(c)(3) Shared Secrets document):
+Configure postman/compose your message as seen below (note the "secretPin" lives in the OEMR Non Profit Shared Secrets document):

 ![img](instructions-for-emailer.png)